Lose You Now

-"Lose You Now" is a 2021 single by American violinist Lindsey Stirling featuring Mako.
+"Lose You Now" is a 2021 single by American violinist Lindsey Stirling and American DJ and producer Mako.
 It reached number 3 on the Billboard Dance/Electronic Digital Song Sales chart.
 The single featured as a song on Stirling's 2021 EP of the same name, Lose You Now.

 Composition

 The original basis for the song is Guardian written by Stirling, Taylor Bird and Peter Hanna for her 2019 album Artemis.
 The song is widely recognised as a tribute to Stirling's late father, and her friend and former bandmate Jason Gaviati who died in 2015.

 Mako had met Stirling whilst she was working on the single "Love Goes On and On" with Amy Lee of Evanescence.
 Stirling said that the first time she heard Mako's lyrics to her song, it reduced her to tears:

 Release

 "Lose You Now" was released on January 15 with a music video on YouTube.
 It was accompanied by a press release and dedicated page on her website where the song can be streamed across multiple services.